freeCodeCamp/guide/pages/docs/javascript/introducing-javascript-object-notation-json/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Introducing JavaScript Object Notation JSON"
+title: "Introducing JavaScript Object Notation JSON"
+parent: "javascript"
 ---

 JavaScript Object Notation or `JSON` uses the format of JavaScript Objects to store data.
 JSON is flexible because it allows for `Data Structures` with arbitrary combinations of `strings`, `numbers`, `booleans`, `arrays`, and `objects`.